autosit/autosit.github.io/_posts/2022-03-30-pmbm_powerful.md

 ---
 layout: post
-title: The PMBM filter 1 - The world's most powerful tracker
+title: The PMBM filter 1 - An efficient and reliable gold standard for multi-target traking
 category: SF
 ---
 ## Background